kamyuwambaye/public-university-finder/README.md

 - Status and error handling:
   - Loading indicator while the API request is in progress.
   - Clear messages for no results, network/API errors, or invalid responses.
+- Simple, accessible frontend with a consistent Montserrat font and a soft beige theme to keep the UI clean and readable.

 ## External API Used